Next Start

 Learn More About Ignition Timing at UTI

-If figuring out how things work under the hood of a car is something that interests you, you can take your passion and turn it into a career with an education from Universal Technical Institute (UTI).
+If figuring out how things work under the hood of a car is something that interests you, you can prepare for a career doing something you’re passionate about with training from Universal Technical Institute (UTI).1

-Our Automotive Technology program will help give you the hands-on experience and training you need to be able to diagnose, maintain, and repair a range of systems — including the ignition system.1 Specifically, the Power & Performance II course builds on knowledge when it comes to timing and engine performance.37
+Our Automotive Technology program will give you the hands-on training you need to be able to diagnose, maintain, and repair a range of systems — including the ignition system.18 Specifically, the Power & Performance II course builds on knowledge when it comes to timing and engine performance so you can learn how to fix late ignition timing.37

 You can graduate from the program in less than a year with the education needed to enter the workforce.7 Find out more about the program by requesting information here.